vivainio/weaseltree/README.md

 weaseltree sync
 ```

 Run this after making commits on the WSL side to update the Windows worktree.
+Uses `git.exe` so Windows-side git settings (like `core.autocrlf`) are honored.

 ### Up